Fundacion-de-valores/Ingles-Material/content/elementary/semana-4/EL-week4-day4.md

 ---

 ## 📖Topics of the Day:
-* A1 Self-Study Practice Guide (Certification Prep)
+* EL Self-Study Practice Guide (Certification Prep)

 ## 🎯Learning Objectives:
 _By the end of this lesson, you will be able to:_